Email Channel

 - Save the configuration.
 New emails will use the updated routing immediately; existing tickets are not affected.

-Tip: You can start with TEAM routing for simplicity and switch to FLOW routing later as your volume grows or your triage requirements become more complex.
+Tip: You can start with Team routing for simplicity and switch to Flow routing later as your volume grows or your triage requirements become more complex.
 The switch is instant and does not affect existing tickets.

 Outbound Email & Delivery Tracking